 - (a) notwithstanding the credit values specified above, progression within an Honours degree from Level 1 to Level 2 requires 120 credits, from Level 2 to Level 3 requires 240 credits and from level 3 to level 4 requires 360 credits: see the relevant progression regulations below; - (b) a student who fails 20 credits at Level 1, transfers to the Ordinary degree for Level 2 and subsequently transfers back to Honours for Level 3 (and subsequent Levels where applicable) may be awarded an Honours degree notwithstanding failure in 20 credits at Level 1.
-Such a student may therefore be awarded a Bachelor's degree with Honours having gained only 340 credits or an integrated Master's degree having gained only 460 credits: - (c) a student may exceptionally be awarded a degree, diploma or certificate despite having fewer than the approved number of credits where a concession has been granted or the Board of Examiners has exercised its discretion for the student to progress or to be given an award; - (d) credit may be awarded by compensation in accordance with the regulations below. - 6.
+Such a student may therefore be awarded a Bachelor's degree with Honours having gained only 340 credits or an integrated Master's degree having gained only 460 credits; - (c) on an exceptional basis, a student who studied at Level 1 in 2019/20 or 2020/21 may have been permitted to proceed to Level 2 (on the Honours or Ordinary stream) with 80-100 credits in light of the impact of Covid-19.
+Such a student may be awarded an Honours degree notwithstanding failure in credits at Level 1.
+Such a student may therefore be awarded a Bachelor's degree with Honours having gained only 320 credits or an integrated Master's degree having gained only 440 credits: - (d) a student may exceptionally be awarded a degree, diploma or certificate despite having fewer than the approved number of credits where a concession has been granted or the Board of Examiners has exercised its discretion for the student to progress or to be given an award; - (e) credit may be awarded by compensation in accordance with the regulations below. - 6.
 A student may be allowed to take a module whose Level differs from the level of study of the student him/herself (e.g. a student may take a Level 1 module as part of his/her Level 2 study.)
-This will normally be restricted to: - adjacent Levels of study such that a module is taken from the Level below the level of the student's level of study or a language module offered by the University's Centre for Language Study; - (b) a total of 30 credits at Level 2, and 30 credits at Level 3;
+This will normally be restricted to: - (a) adjacent Levels of study such that a module is taken from the Level below the level of the student's level of study or a language module offered by the University's Centre for Language Study; - (b) a total of 30 credits at Level 2, and 30 credits at Level 3;